FortiGate

 Description

-This article describes how to revert to the previous firmware image, and how to roll back FortiOS after an upgrade.
+This article describes how to revert to the previous firmware image and how to roll back FortiOS after an upgrade.

-The alternative for VMs to create a snapshot on the hypervisor level before upgrades.
+The alternative for VMs is to create a snapshot on the hypervisor level before upgrades.
 It is recommended to stop the VM before taking a snapshot.

 Scope